How Can I Claim Tax Back For Washing my Work Uniform?

-We re-iterate - this is nothing to do with Xamax whatsoever - the link above forwards you to HMRC website.
+We re-iterate - this is nothing to do with XAMAX® whatsoever - the link above forwards you to HMRC website.
 Read our disclaimer.

-How Much You Can Claim
+How Much Tax Can I Claim Back?

 Generally speaking, the flat yearly rate for cleaning and maintaining your uniform is £60.
 So if you are in the standard tax band, you will be able to claim 20% of this back, i.e. £12.
 If you pay 40% tax, you can claim £24.